Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Introduction

-This raises a targeted question: When vision systems are matched for task, perturbation, and accuracy level, do humans and ANNs exhibit systematically different directional confusion structure?
-Cognitive accounts typically explain human asymmetries via graded similarity and attentional biases \citep{tversky1977features, rosch1975cognitive}, suggesting broad but weak directional tendencies spread across many class pairs.
-By contrast, prototype collapse and shortcut-driven reliance on a small set of features in ANNs \citep{shankar2020evaluating,geirhos2018generalisation, shah2020pitfalls} predict sparser but stronger sink-like failures concentrated on a few classes.
-The representational geometry counterpart of this is a manifold collapsed onto a small set of dominant attractor states \citep{papyan2020prevalence}, as opposed to the graded similarity gradients that characterize human-like representations \citep{sorscher2022neural,wei2025representational}.These two organizations reflect fundamentally different priors.
-Distributed asymmetries suggest a system sensitive to graded similarity across many feature dimensions, while sink-like collapses suggest one that has learned a small set of dominant decision boundaries and applies them rigidly under shift.
-If this dissociation holds, it means two systems can show similar accuracy, or even similar aggregate asymmetry, while failing for qualitatively different reasons, with different implications for downstream reliability.
-We therefore not only compare asymmetry structure across systems, but explicitly test whether the organization of directional errors carries information about generalization that is independent of accuracy, by controlling for performance within matched blocks and asking what directional structure predicts above and beyond it.
+This raises a targeted question: when vision systems are matched for task, perturbation, and accuracy level, do humans and ANNs exhibit systematically different directional confusion structure, and does that structure predict generalization geometry independently of accuracy?
+Cognitive accounts explain human asymmetries via graded similarity and attentional biases \citep{tversky1977features,rosch1975cognitive}, predicting broad but weak directional tendencies spread across many class pairs.
+By contrast, prototype collapse and shortcut-driven feature reliance in ANNs \citep{shankar2020evaluating,geirhos2018generalisation,shah2020pitfalls} predict sparser but stronger sink-like failures concentrated on a few classes — representations collapsed onto a small set of dominant decision boundaries rather than the graded similarity gradients that characterize human-like representations \citep{sorscher2022neural,wei2025representational}.
+These two organizations reflect fundamentally different priors.
+Distributed asymmetries indicate sensitivity to graded similarity across many feature dimensions, while sink-like collapses indicate rigid reliance on a small set of dominant decision boundaries.
+Critically, two systems can show similar accuracy (or even similar aggregate asymmetry) while failing for qualitatively different reasons, with different implications for downstream reliability.
+We therefore not only compare asymmetry structure across systems, but explicitly test whether the organization of directional errors carries information about generalization that is independent of accuracy.

+To formalize this, we adopt a rate--distortion (RD) framework that treats each system as a noisy communication channel and summarizes its generalization behavior as a geometric signature of the information--error trade-off — how efficiently, and how gracefully, a system compresses stimulus--response information under distortion (see Section~\ref{sec:rd_framework}).
+Within this formalism, the \emph{organization} of asymmetry, not just its magnitude, predicts where a system sits on the RD frontier, linking the structure of directional errors directly to generalization geometry.
+We ask whether humans and ANNs dissociate in asymmetry organization, how that structure relates to generalization geometry independently of accuracy, and whether robustness training closes the gap.
+We find that: